kkirta/Project-Orochi-Obfuscator-/README.md

 Yeah, there is some bugs in Orochi.
 You could fix them yourself.
 Feel free to send a pull request when you fix them.

 # Goals
-Adding a some type custom jit.
+Adding a some type of jit protection.

 # Building
-If you gives errors in first-time building, do not care it.
+If it gives errors in first-time building, do not mind it.
 Try to build again.
-It should build succesfully.
+It should build successfully.
 Do not forget to add dnlib reference to all projects.

 # Suspicious Mutations Protection
 Yes, It is some kind of suspect.
 I know some people from Reverse X will swear me and try to threat/treat me.